Ambassadors see behind the scenes of exercise Ulchi Freedom Shield

-United Nations Command Member States ambassadors disembark a CH-47 Chinook helicopter at Camp Humphreys’ Desiderio Army Airfield on Aug.
-19 to participate in the annual Ulchi Freedom Shield exercise, highlighting its scale, scope and complexity.
+USAG HUMPHREYS, Republic of Korea – United Nations Command hosted ambassadors from UNC Member States on Aug.
+19, to participate in the annual Ulchi Freedom Shield exercise, highlighting its scale, scope and complexity.

+The visit included U.S. Sen. Tammy Duckworth, D-Ill., and U.S. Sen. Andy Kim, D-N.J., who joined the delegation to provide a U.S. policy perspective and emphasize continued support for security and stability on the Korean Peninsula.

+The ambassadors and lawmakers arrived at Camp Humphreys by military helicopter and were greeted by Gen. Xavier T. Brunson, Commander of United Nations Command, Combined Forces Command, and U.S. Forces Korea.

 |Date Taken: